If you have endometriosis that causes you moderate or severe pain, your doctor may suggest treatment with Orilissa.

 Learn more about some of the side effects Orilissa may cause.

-Taking Orilissa could cause your periods to stop as a side effect.
+Taking Orilissa could cause your periods to stop.
 You may also bleed less or for a shorter length of time during your periods.

-This side effect was more common than others reported by people who took the drug in studies.
-But, it’s important to note that most people who took Orilissa didn’t stop having periods.
+This side effect was more common than others reported in studies.
 People taking a higher dosage of Orilissa were more likely to have this side effect.

 What might help